fursich/exception_file_notifier/README.md

 ## Special Thanks To

-The folks at Jiraffe Inc., notably @katsurak for great advices and supports.
+All the folks who have given supports, especially @motchang and @katsurak for great advises and reviews.

 ## License